-Daniel Kawecki is a Communications Fellow in RespectAbility’s National Leadership Program for the Summer of 2018.
+Daniel Kawecki was a Communications Apprentice in RespectAbility’s National Leadership Program for the Summer of 2018.
 Kawecki is interested in exploring the intersection between disability and the criminal justice system as well as the topic of disability in poetry and fiction.
 Daniel is also interested in hearing about stories of disabled people who are artists.
-Daniel hopes, by the end of his time at RespectAbility, he will possess a broader range of skills and knowledge related to the portrayal of people with disabilities in mainstream culture.
+Daniel hoped, by the end of his time at RespectAbility, he would possess a broader range of skills and knowledge related to the portrayal of people with disabilities in mainstream culture.

 Kawecki is a rising senior at Mercyhurst University.
 He is majoring in English with a concentration in Text, Image, and Design.
 Kawecki currently is enrolled in Mercyhurst’s AIM program for students with Autism.
 The program has opened several opportunities for him, such as meeting congressmen and interning at the American Psychological Association.
 He has spent most of his college life around people with Autism.
 In addition to experiencing a variety of people on the spectrum, Kawecki has taken the initiative to become the administrator for the AIM program’s Facebook page.
 Along with Autism, he has developed an interest in poetry.
 This year Kawecki was awarded the P. Barry McAndrew award at Mercyhurst and published in the annual Lumen Arts Magazine for his poem, “Wormm.”
 To write the poem, he said “I drew inspiration from my disability and my struggles with mental illness.”